-Jamaican Stew Peas is a very delicious food which can be served specially in dinner.
+Jamaican Stew Peas is a very delicious dish which is usually served for dinner.
+It is similar to the popular American dish, red beans and rice, served in many Southern states of the US.
 This Jamaican comfort food has such a rich and important history.
 Stew peas was birthed out of war times, the Second World War to be exact.
 Red kidney beans cooked down with salted/pickled meats in coconut milk and spices doesn’t exactly sound like struggle food.
 But stew peas wasn’t always heavily laden with various kinds of meats as it is today.

 During World War II, Jamaica as a British colony played an important role in securing resources for the great war.
 Though many Jamaicans were not directly recruited to the frontlines of battle, they were expected to ration food and other resources for the Mother Country’s sake.
 This meant there was very little availability of fresh meats and meats in abundance.
 Large families were reliant on small amounts of scrap meat usually salted for preservation.
 So just how did a large family sustain itself with small amounts of salted scrap meat?
 Well they added it to a hearty red bean stew thickened by coconut milk, flavored with garlic, onions and allspice and served it over rice.
 That is the birth of stew peas — a stew that transformed little into much and made it possible for Jamaicans to be well fed during the war.